alecthibodeau/nona-ai/README.md

 ### The user experience

-I want the Nona AI interface to feel easy to use.
+I want the user experience (UX) of interacting with Nona AI's interface to feel easy.
 As with all my projects digital accessibility is of the highest importance: Nona AI has semantic HTML tags, tabbable elements, responsive web design and accessible color contrast (AAA for all text).

 I've added other features to keep the user engaged and in control&hellip;
   - The text input expands vertically as needed to fit the user's prompt